-Throttle controls
+Throttle control

-12. The throttle controls are mounted one on the cabin port shelf (for the pupil's use), and the other on the centre console (for the use of the instructor).
+12. The throttle control is mounted in the cabin on the port shelf and moves forward from OFF to ON.
 The throttle consists of a profiled plunger, movement of which varies the flow of fuel to the burners.